ceu-lang/ceu/doc/manual/v0.20/docs/040-storage_classes.md

-var       int    v;     // "v" is a variable of type "int" vector[9] byte   buf;   // "buf" is a vector with at most 9 values of type "byte" input     void&& A;     // "A" is an external event that carries values of type "void&&" pool[]    Anim   anims; // "anims" is a dynamic "pool" for instances of type "Anim"
+var       int    v;     // "v" is a variable of type "int" vector[9] byte   buf;   // "buf" is a vector with at most 9 values of type "byte" input     void&& A;     // "A" is an external event that carries values of type "void&&" event     bool   e;     // "e" is an internal event that carries values of type "bool" pool[]    Anim   anims; // "anims" is a dynamic "pool" for instances of type "Anim"
 ```